 Check your car mirrors before screeching to a halt and indulging in an orgy of photography on the approach to this spectacularly sited hilltop stronghold.
 Organically sprouting from a volcanic rocky outcrop towering over the surrounding country, Pitigliano is surrounded by gorges on three sides, constituting a natural bastion completed to the east by a man-made fort.

 Poor Grosseto.
-Its uninviting name, unattractive surrounds and lack of headline sites lead to it being ignored by most tourists, relegated to a mere navigational marker for travellers taking the coastal highway to Rome.
+Its uninviting name, unattractive surrounds and lack of headline sights lead to it being ignored by most tourists, relegated to a mere navigational marker for those taking the coastal highway to Rome.
 But an appealing if low-key old town, some lively places to eat and drink and a vaguely counter-culture vibe may prompt you to stop.

-Sorano's setting isn't quite as dramatic as Pitigliano's, but it comes pretty close.
-Astride a rocky outcrop, its weatherworn stone houses are built along a ridge overlooking the Lente gorge and river.
-Below the ridgeline are cantine (cellars) dug out of tufa, as well as a series of terraced gardens, many hidden from public view.
+Sorano's setting is truly dramatic – sitting astride a rocky outcrop, its weatherworn stone houses are built along a ridge overlooking the Lente river and gorge.
+Below the ridgeline are cantine (cellars) dug out of tufa, as well as a tantalising series of terraced gardens, many part-hidden from public view.

 Riserva Naturale WWF Lago di Burano

 This saltwater flat 10km east of Monte Argentario is home to a nature reserve run by the WWF.
 Covering 410 hectares and stopping about 7km short of the regional frontier with Lazio, it is typical of the Maremma in its flora (600 species including spontaneous orchids) but is interesting above all for its migratory bird life.